open-runtimes/open-runtimes/runtimes/node-17.0/README.md

 # Node Runtime 17.0

-This is the Open Runtime that both builds and runs NodeJS code.
+This is the Open Runtime that builds and runs NodeJS code based on a `node:17-alpine` base image.

-The runtime itself uses [Micro](https://github.com/vercel/micro) as the Web Server to communicate between the Executor and the NodeJS code.
+The runtime itself uses [Micro](https://github.com/vercel/micro) as the Web Server to process the execution requests.

 # Usage